adrianw-eecs/Self_Driving_Car_Simulator/README.md

 This model was trained based on 5 laps from the desert track meaning it has a larger dataset to learn from and hopefully from that we will be able to see some improvements.
 The model turned out to be a big disappointment, I thought that with more data it would be able to perform better.
 Testing on another track yielded similar results, this model performed poorly.
 Model was unable to make it around the first turn under different conditions.

+8. **model-V1.06** - Model trained using 5 laps of desert test data and 10 epochs and learning rate of 2.0e-4

+This model was used to see how the neural network changes after each Epoch and helped me understand the difference between loss and val_loss.
+More results can be seen in the section "Evaluation of how Epochs change the model".

 ## Lessons Learned
 ### Learning rate:
 Learning rates have large effects on the outcome of the models, in model-V1.01 I used a Learning rate of 1.0e-4 which resulted in a model that was able to complete half a lap in the simulator.
 In the next model-V1.02 I doubled the Learning rate and the model was able to complete laps flawlessly which was a huge improvement from for a minor change.
 Upon analyzing the epochs I noticed that when the Learning rate was ideal a steady decline in the loss and val_loss functions can be seen below: